United Association: History

 New disputes arose over the construction of chemical plants and other manufacturing and service establishments that required extensive piping systems.
 Large volumes of newer types of pipefitting installation in the shift from World War I wartime industries to peacetime construction caused considerable difficulties.
 Jurisdictional problems also developed with other national unions, but the United Association retained jurisdiction over important, growing areas of work like construction of industrial plants, public utilities, petroleum facilities and residential buildings.

 In the first half of the century, the United Association moved to formalize apprenticeship training programs, including making a five-year apprenticeship mandatory in 1921, and in 1938 holding that all apprentices be members of the United Association and attend related training classes.
 Its National Plumbing Apprenticeship Plan of 1936 was the first set of standards governing apprenticeship to win approval of the federal government.

 In the Depression, United Association membership fell from its 1929 peak of 60,000 to 26,000 by 1933.

 After several constitutional changes through the years, the 1946 convention changed the name of the organization to its present name: The United Association of Journeymen and Apprentices of the Plumbing and Pipe Fitting Industry of the United States and Canada.

 Throughout World War II and after, the United Association made considerable gains in membership and prestige.
 Between 1940 and 1954 membership surged from 60,000 to 240,000 with veterans entering the skilled craftsmen field.

 United Association member George Meany was elected in 1952 to be president of the newly formed AFL-CIO and was to provide a shaping force in the American labor movement until his death in 1980.

 The New Frontier of President John F. Kennedy and Great Society of President Lyndon Johnson were movements supported by the United Association.
 With expanded training programs beginning in 1956, the UA was able to meet the demands of accelerated construction activity in the 1960s.
 With the increased work the slogan, "There is no substitute for UA skilled craftsmen" became widespread throughout the industry.
 By 1971 the UA was 320,000 strong.

 Composition

-According to UA's reports to the Department of Labor since 2000, the union has consistently had about 93 percent members in "building trades", the remaining 7 percent in "metal trades".
-Out of the total membership, most are considered "journeymen", with about 12 percent considered "apprentices".
+According to UA's reports to the Department of Labor since 2000, the union has consistently had about 93 percent members in "building trades.", the remaining 7 percent in "metal trades."
+Out of the total membership, most are considered "journeymen", with about 12 percent considered "apprentices."
 As of January 1, 2017, fourth- and fifth-year apprentices are eligible to vote in the union.

-From humble beginnings of 40 delegates representing 23 independent unions in 10 states and the District of Columbia, the United Association has grown to a powerful, international union representing over 300,000 members in more than 300 local unions (LU) throughout the United States and Canada.